© Unofficial Royalty 2024

 July 4, 1957 – Birth of Princess Chulabhorn of Thailand, daughter of King Bhumibol Adulyadej of Thailand, at Amphorn Sathan Residential Hall, Dusit Palace in Bangkok, Thailand

-Like her elder siblings, Princess Chulabhorn attended the Chitralada School in the Dusit Palace complex.
+Princess Chulabhorn attended the Chitralada School in the Dusit Palace complex.
 Following her secondary education, she attended Kasetart University, earning a bachelor’s degree in Organic Chemistry in 1979.
 She continued her studies in organic chemistry at Mahidol University, receiving her doctorate in 1985.
 In 1982, Princess Chulabhorn married Virayudh Tishyasarin, an Air Vice Marshal in the Royal Thai Air Force, and the couple had two daughters.
-With special compensation from her father, she retained her royal title and style.
+With permission from her father, she retained her royal title and style.
 The marriage ended in divorce two years later.

 Unofficial Royalty: Princess Chulabhorn of Thailand